 • Any Amara user can download and upload YouTube ASR manually and edit the subtitles on Amara.

-• Amara Team subscriptions like Amara Community, Amara Plus and Amara Enterprise teams have the additional option of automatically importing YouTube ASR captions when they integrate their Amara and YouTube channel.
+• Amara Team subscriptions like Amara Community, Amara Plus and Amara Enterprise teams have the additional option of automatically importing YouTube ASR captions when they integrate their Amara team and YouTube channel.

 Uploading Untimed Transcript (.txt) Files